Companion App

 Design Iteration

-After completing the high-fidelity wireframes, I recruited some players to test the companion app.
-They provided some excellent feedback and suggested keeping the app elements as consistent with the game as possible.
-For example, the gold formatting on the auction screens and the gear color coding (indicates item rarity) on the character info screen are important in the game.
+Once I finished creating the high-fidelity wireframes, I enlisted a group of players to test the companion app.
+Their feedback was very valuable, and they recommended that we maintain consistency between the app and the game.
+Specifically, they highlighted the significance of certain elements such as the gold formatting on the auction screens and the gear color coding, which indicates item rarity, on the character info screen.

 *Keep the app elements as consistent with the game as possible